 Leaving your desk job is never easy, but if taking a sabbatical to work with an NGO in a foreign country means you come back a fresher, stronger marketer, then nothing should hold you back from the experience, writes Sarah Walker.

-Philippa White, Founder and MD of The International Exchange.
-Click the image for the high resolution file.
+Philippa White, Founder and CEO of The International Exchange.
+Click the image for the high-resolution file.
 And click here for Philippa’s bio.

-TIE believes in the power of collaboration and leadership to solve some of world’s biggest problems.
-We link future leaders from the commercial world with social initiatives across the globe and provide a platform for the creation of endeavours that impact organisations, their beneficiaries and local communities.
+We link future leaders from the commercial world with social initiatives across the globe and provide a unique platform that is a catalyst to exclusive Leadership Development, whilst creating endeavours that impact organisations, their beneficiaries and local communities.

-We love that every professional comes away from our programme seeing the true potential in their abilities, knowing they have made a real difference and feeling proud of their profession and the skills they have worked so hard to develop.
+We love that every professional comes away from our programme with a greater understanding of their purpose and what drives them in their work, seeing the true potential in their abilities, and feeling proud of their profession and the skills they have worked so hard to develop.

 Since 2007 we have been developing conscious leaders who are shaping the future of their industries and companies and helping to find revolutionary solutions to some of the world’s most intractable problems.